na-na-hi/renget/archive/tmd2character_Sail.md

 Item Name | Description
 ------ | :----:
 *Worn/Held Item: Mystic Scarf* | Increases BP for Water-Type moves by 2.
 Changes Rotom form if held.
-*Equipped Item: Oran Berry* | Heals the user for 10HP.
+*Equipped Item: N/A* |
 1. Blast Seed | Explodes on contact for 10 true damage.
-2. N/A | N/A
+2. Warp Seed | Causes random teleportation.
+Perhaps the chaos can be harnessed...
 3. Heal Seed | 	Cures all status conditions.
 4. Obsidian Dagger | A crude blade that cut.
 Make with obsidian and other materials that awash ashore.